Ryota Oshima

-Ryota Oshima (大島 僚太, Ōshima Ryōta) is a Japanese professional footballer who plays as an attacking midfielder for Kawasaki Frontale.
+Ryota Oshima (大島 僚太, Ōshima Ryōta) is a Japanese professional footballer who plays as a central midfielder for Kawasaki Frontale.

 International career

 Oshima was a member of the Japan U-23 national team squad which got qualification to 2016 Summer Olympics by winning the AFC U-23 Championship.
 In August, he was elected Japan for Olympics.
 At this tournament, he played all 3 matches.

 After that achievement, Oshima has been called for Japan on 26 May for the 2016 Kirin Cup.

 In June 2018 he was named in Japan's squad for the 2018 FIFA World Cup in Russia., although he did not figure in any of the team's four matches at the finals.